Stellate Ganglion Blocks

 70-80%

-of patients experience a decrease in symptoms of PTSD
+of appropriate patients experience a decrease in symptoms of PTSD

 Symptoms of anxiety may be reduced by more than